nextpyp/pyp/docs/reference/cli/single_particle.rst

 12 Particle refinement on refined frame averages
 ================================================

-The step does additional 3D refinement using the drift-corrected particles and the dose-weighted reconstruction:
+This step does additional 3D refinement using the drift-corrected particles and the dose-weighted reconstruction:

 .. code-block:: bash